mmalinova/mmalinova/README.md

 ### Hi there 👋, I'm Mihaela!

 About me:

-- 🔭 I’m currently opened for a new Opportunities/Chalenges.
-- 🌱 I’m currently learning Java Web with Spring framework.
 - 👯 I’m looking to collaborate with Software developer teams.

 ### Connect with me: